chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

     **About Concert keyboardist** ... : Gives copyright information and information about the verision number of this copy of Concert Keyboardist.

     **Open**... : Open a file.
-Either normal midi files, extension .mid, or Concert Keyboardist files can be opened.
+Either normal MIDI files, extension .mid, or Concert Keyboardist files can be opened.
 A CK file also has an extension of .mid but has [ck] added just before the extension.

     **Open Recent File** : The ten most recently opened files are shown.

     **Save** : Save the current file as a CK file.
-If this file was opened a normal midi fileacs, is is converted to a CK file when saved.
-The file retains the same tracks as the original midi file but has some extra tracks containing extra information as system exclusive blocks.
+If this file was opened a normal MIDI file, it is converted to a CK file when saved.
+The file retains the same tracks as the original MIDI file but has some extra tracks containing extra information as system exclusive blocks.

     **Save As**... : Brings up a prompt to save your work as a file with a different name.

-    **Audio and Midi Settings**...
+    **Audio and MIDI Settings**...
 See [Settings Tools]

     **Tracks**... : Show the tracks in the score.
 Tracks can be marked as active or inactive.
 Inactive tracks are not displayed and ignored while playing.
 This is especially useful for multitimbral music where there are many instruments.